 Please also bear in mind that some passengers are exempt from the requirement to wear one and the reasons for some exemptions may not be immediately obvious.

 Q. How will the wearing of face coverings be enforced?
 Drivers cannot enforce the law around face coverings but they will issue a special ticket to passengers who are not exempt, advising it is the customer's responsibility to comply with the law.
-We are talking to local police who have the power to issue fixed penalty notices of up to £100 for those who refuse.
+The police have the authority to issue fixed penalty notices for those who refuse.

 Q. Will drivers be wearing face coverings?
-Our drivers are not wearing a face covering or mask while driving as this can be distracting.
+Our drivers are provided with face masks, and if the driver needs to leave the cab to provide passenger assistance they will be wearing their mask.
+Our drivers are not wearing a face covering or mask while driving for safety reasons as this can be distracting.
 And for drivers who wear glasses there is a risk these get steamed up while driving.
 The cab has a protective screen to separate the driver and passengers.
-Our drivers are provided with face masks, and if the driver needs to leave the cab to provide passenger assistance they will wear be wearing their mask.

 Q. Why are you not providing hand sanitiser alongside requiring passengers to wear face coverings?
 Operators have undertaken risk assessments that show that the safest approach is to encourage passengers to wash their hands frequently and to bring their own sanitiser with them when they travel.